-As many people have learned in the past two years, if you decline to take a breath alcohol test, the Jefferson Parish Sheriff’s Department will obtain a warrant to take your blood by needle from your arm.
+As many people have learned in the past two years when pulled over for a suspected DUI, if you decline to take a breath alcohol test, the Jefferson Parish Sheriff’s Department will obtain a warrant to take your blood by needle from your arm.
 You have no right or option to refuse.
 Typically, this is called a “no refusal” policy and has been adopted by many Louisiana Parishes, as well as in many other states.

-Once collected, your blood sample is then sent to the Louisiana Crime Lab, which analyzes the sample and issues a findings report to the law enforcement agency that arrested you.
+Once collected, your blood sample is then sent to the Louisiana Crime Lab, which analyzes the sample and issues a findings report to the law enforcement agency that arrested you for drinking and driving.
 It will show the level of blood alcohol content (BAC) or the presence of any drugs in the blood, whether prescribed or illegal.
 These tests are considered by many in law enforcement and in the criminal justice system to be the “gold standard” of drug and alcohol testing.

 What Happens When the Sample Is Positive for Drugs or Alcohol?

 Narcotics (pain relief drugs), anxiety medications (such as Xanax or Valium), muscle relaxers (Soma), and some psychotropic drugs taken for depression, bipolar disorder or panic disorder may cause impairment.
 The same is true of alcohol.
 A BAC of .08 is a legally “presumed” impairment.
 Any prosecutor in a DWI case will always try to prove that the presence of drugs in the blood is proof of impairment, regardless of the actual level of physical impairment.
-However, the presumption of impairment is not in fact proof, and may be rebutted.
+However, the presumption of impairment is not in fact proof, and may be rebutted in order to prevent you from being found guilty of drunk driving.

 It is important to remember that the presence of any of those drugs or alcohol does not automatically cause or prove impairment.

-The crime lab is also engaged in urine testing, and conducts a similar analysis on urine samples that are obtained by the police from willing subjects.
+The crime lab is also engaged in urine testing, and conducts a similar analysis on urine samples that are obtained by the police from willing subjects charged with driving while intoxicated.
 Again, urine tests cannot show quantification or levels of drugs, but only presence.
 Therefore, a positive result in such a test is not automatic proof of impairment.

 The truth is, no tests have ever been conducted which will show that any particular individual will be impaired with any particular level of drugs in his/her system.